ugurdogrusoz/visuall/doc/DG.md

 ### Timebar

 "timebarDataMapping" section of the model description file is used to map lifetime of nodes and edges.
 Lifetime information is used in [timebar service](../src/app/timebar.service.ts) to filter graph objects by time and show useful, user-defined statistics during the specified period.
-Ideally, each *class* and each *relation* would have two datetime properties corresponding to their *begin* and *end* datettimes.
+Ideally, each *object* and each *relation* would have two datetime properties corresponding to their *begin* and *end* datettimes.
 These two fields should be provided under *begin_datetime* and *end_datetime*, respectively.
 In case begin or end datetime of a graph object is not mapped to a property of that object, Visu*all* assumes the default begin (as early as minus infinity) and end datetimes (as late as plus infinity) for the timebar.

 Minimum and maximum values for begin and datetimes are specified in the section on application default settings.